 Figure 1: Distributions of Multi-Locus Genotypes (MLGs, we consider as genet) among LSI and SC Lgh populations in western Europe.
-In black, the number of unique MLGs; In grey, the number of MLGs with less than 7 ramets; In color, MLGs with more than 10 ramets found in multiple populationsdifferent genetidentify.
+The y-axis represents the distribution of the genotyped samples (ramets) with the different following categories: In black, the number of unique MLGs (MLGs that were found only once over all populations); In grey, the number of MLGs with less than 7 ramets over all populations; In color, MLGs with more than 10 ramets found in multiple populations (one color per different genet, identifying the same genet across all populations).
 Proportions of each types of MLGs over all the populations (795 genotyped individuals) are plotted in the last right bar (All).
-More than half the samples are unique genotypes.
+More than half the samples are unique genotypes (black bar).